isomerpages/moe-stgabrielssec/_academic/Physical Education.md

 **<u>Main Outcome:</u>**

 *   The secondary physical education programme aims to develop **Confident Participants** with positive self-efficacy who values the need for sustainability in an active, healthy lifestyle.

+**<u>Goals:</u>**
+**Learning in Movement (Hands):**

+*   To acquire a range of skills through participation in regular and varied physical education experiences.

+**Learning through Movement (Head & Heart):**

+*   To transfer knowledge to additional skills while continuing to refine existing ones as self-directed and independent learners.
+*   To take responsibility for their own learning towards improved performance.
+*   To develop respect of self and others and also a sense of responsibility towards their own well-being and their peers.

+**Learning about Movement (Head & Hands):**

+*   To plan, monitor and assess their physical fitness status.
+*   To enjoy and value benefits of daily physical activities.

+**<u>Physical Education Framework</u>**

+Our PE syllabus is organised to achieve the goals of PE based on the framework below.
+At the apex is the purpose of PE, achieved through the seven learning areas to produce competent movers, confident participants and committed advocates.

+Learning in affective areas and competencies for the 21st century are both the outcomes and enablers for the learning of physical education.
+Through a balanced and well-designed curriculum, delivered through effective pedagogies and purposeful assessment, students will acquire the knowledge, skills and values to pursue active and healthy lives.